AngusLogan02/easydot/readme.md

 `./dotfiles/dotconfig/nvim` will link to `~/.config/nvim`, if `~/.config` already exists

 # alternatives
 easydot was made mainly as a small project with which to learn rust.
-As such, it's probably not the most robust and certainly not the most feature complete dotfile manager.
+As such, it's probably not the most robust and certainly not the most feature complete dotfile manager

 - [chezmoi](https://chezmoi.io/)
 - [dotbot](https://github.com/anishathalye/dotbot)
 - [GNU stow](https://www.gnu.org/software/stow/)

+# todo
+- [ ] unlinking dotfiles
+- [ ] better handling of cases where the file already exists at the destination